Dedyjagok/web-warung-ddd/README.md

 3. Add products to the list by clicking the "Add to List" button.
 4. View the total price and proceed to checkout.
 5. Check the transaction history on the `data_penjualan.php` page.
+6. Log out by clicking the "Logout" button beside the "Warung DDD" header.

 ## License